xraypy/xraylarch/_sources/xafs/feffit.txt

 EXAFS is known to be sensitive to the atomic number :math:`Z` of the scattering atom.
 This is due to the :math:`Z` dependence of the scattering amplitude and phase shift (:math:`f(k)` and :math:`\delta(k)` in the EXAFS Equation of Section :ref:`xafs-exafsequation_sec`).
-A rule-of-thumb that is often given is that EXAFS is sensitive to :math:`Z \pm 5`, or perhaps even more pessimistically to *row of the Periodic Table*, and certainly not :math:`Z \pm 1`.
+A rule-of-thumb that is often stated is that EXAFS is sensitive to :math:`Z \pm 5`, or perhaps pessimistically to *row of the Periodic Table*, but not as sensitive as :math:`Z \pm 1`.
 Occassionally, you may see work that claims very fine :math:`Z` sensitivity, such as being able to distinguish N and O ligands.
 In those works, XAFS results are typically used with chemical arguments about steric effects or known bond distances.

 .. index:: Phase-corrected Fourier transforms

 In this section, we'll explore the :math:`Z` sensitivity of XAFS with real data, by constructing Feff paths with different scatterers and trying to fit data with these different scattering paths.
 This makes a nice exercise in how to manipulate Feff, how to fit XAFS data, and how to compare XAFS fits.
-Just to make it a little more complicated, We'll also explore the idea of **Phase corrected** Fourier transforms, and how they might be used to better determine both :math:`R` and :math:`Z`.
-The example here is a little bit complex, and uses a script for doing multiple fits and for mathematically manipulating the arrays of data.
-This somewhat more sophisticated than what we've seen above, but exploits many of the features that make Larch a convenient way to script data analysis.
+Just to make it a little more complicated, we'll also explore the idea of **Phase corrected** Fourier transforms and how they might be used to better determine both :math:`R` and :math:`Z`.
+The example script here is a little more complex than what we've seen above, using many feature of the Larch scripting language to do repeated fits and mathematically manipulating the arrays of data.

 .. _fig-znse-xafs: